 The C&CCC continually monitors the regulatory landscape to ensure that its own legal and regulatory framework evolves accordingly.
-The C&CCC also responds to consultation papers issued by regulators and government agencies.
+The company also responds to consultation papers issued by regulators and government agencies.
 A selection of these responses can be found in our Consultation Responses section.

 The C&CCC holds its own consultations to explore issues facing the cheque and credit clearing landscape.
 More information can be found here.